 She succinctly describes how the entire scheme has already violently backfired:

 The report reveals that median retirement savings today stand at a paltry $44,000.
 But if you start looking at affluent America, the picture changes dramatically.
 A household at the 90 percentile of the retirement savings distribution had nearly 100 times more socked away for retirement than the median household.
 And the top 1 percent?
-Households at that lofty level had stashed more than $1.3 million in retirement account savings.
+Households at that lofty level had stashed more than $1.3 million in retirement account savings.--but ultimately misses the point.
+Liberals have the what and the how of 401(k)'s nailed down, but usually miss the why.

 In a nutshell, the 401(k) revolution created a few big winners and turned most of us into losers.